gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 workbench, and headed inside to find out what he'd gotten himself into this time.

 Meshash had him on a stool.
-His nose was still bleeding---there were drips on his shirt and the floor.
+His nose was still bleeding—there were drips on his shirt and the floor.
 "I' aw' righd," he protested, but she wouldn't be pushed away.